VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Fine, but what is it good for?
 Putting a function inside a `Result.Ok` doesn't seem like common thing, why would somebody do that?
 All fair questions.
 I believe this is all confusing because `.ap` is only half of the story.

-`.ap` can be used to create a helper function called `liftA2`.
-The goal of this function is to make another function work with values that are wrapped in a structure.
+`.ap` can be used to create a helper function called `liftA2`, the goal of this function is to make another function work with values that are wrapped in a structure.
 Something like this.

 ```js
 const Title = Result.Ok('Dr. ');